 This paper discusses how the lingering after-effects of the global COVID-19 pandemic could affect longevity.
-We introduce four longevity scenarios that pension funds can use to help understand the increased longevity risk introduced by the pandemic and to stress test their funding strategies.
-These scenarios, together with consideration of other risks such as sponsor covenant and investment risk, can help pension funds quantify and communicate the potential ramifications of the coronavirus pandemic as part of their risk management framework.
+We introduce four longevity scenarios that pension plans can use to help understand the increased longevity risk introduced by the pandemic and to stress test their funding strategies.
+These scenarios, together with consideration of other risks such as the strength of the sponsor and investment risk, can help pension plans quantify and communicate the potential ramifications of the coronavirus pandemic as part of their risk management framework.